solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

  - Java
  - Java 14
  - Records
+ - Builder pattern
+ - Gson
  - JEP 359
 ---

-# Reduce boilerplate in Java backends with records
+# Reduce Boilerplate In Java Backends With Records

-# Key takeaways
+# Key Takeaways
 - Java 14 (March 2020) introduces [records](https://openjdk.java.net/jeps/359) as a preview feature
 - Records provide a compact syntax for declaring simple, immutable data carrier classes, such as ```Point(x: int, y: int) {}```
 - This blog is about records and rest/json APIs
 - Frameworks can easily translate values from and to json using records
-- If you want builder-pattern, you still need (IDE or annotation-based) code generation
+- If you want to use the builder pattern, you still need code generation (IDE or annotation-based)

-# Introduction to Java records
+# Introduction to Java Records

 ![Java Versions](/img/java14-records/java-versions.png)

-As illustrated in the picture above, Java 14 released in March 2020 introduces a new interesting feature named [records](https://openjdk.java.net/jeps/359).
+As illustrated in the picture above, Java 14, which is being released in March 2020 introduces a new interesting feature named [records](https://openjdk.java.net/jeps/359).
-This is how records are declared:
+This is how a record is declared:

 ```
 record Point(x: int, y: int) {}